randy-girard/app_perf/README.md

 - Yarn
 - Node
 - PostgreSQL
+- Mailcatcher, or another smtp mail server (In Development, if you want to send emails)

 If you are on Mac, you should be able to install them with the following commands: